 Professor Lisa Harvey-Smith

 Professor Lisa Harvey-Smith is the Australian Government’s Women in STEM Ambassador and a Professor of Practice at the University of New South Wales.
-In her role as Women in STEM Ambassador, Professor Harvey-Smith is responsible for mobilising Australia’s business leaders, educators and policymakers to increase the participation of women and girls in Science, Technology, Engineering and Mathematics (STEM) studies and careers.
+First appointed in 2018, Harvey-Smith is responsible for mobilising Australia’s business leaders, educators and policymakers to increase participation in Science, Technology, Engineering and Mathematics (STEM) studies and careers.

-She is a presenter on the popular ABC Television show Stargazing Live, a frequent keynote speaker, and a regular science and gender equity commentator on TV and radio.
-In 2016 she was awarded the Eureka Prize for Promoting the Understanding of Australian Science Research and was a recipient of the CSIRO Chairman’s Medal for her contributions to the Australian SKA Pathfinder Telescope.
+Professor Harvey-Smith was a presenter on the popular ABC Television show Stargazing Live and is a regular science commentator on TV and radio.
+In 2016 she was awarded the Eureka Prize for Promoting the Understanding of Australian Science Research and was a recipient of the CSIRO Chairman’s Medal for her contributions to the Australian Square Kilometre Array Pathfinder Telescope.

-Harvey-Smith has written five popular science books, including award-winning titles: Aliens and Other Worlds, Little book BIG universe, When Galaxies Collide, Under the Stars: Astrophysics for Bedtime, and The Secret Life of Stars.
+Professor Harvey-Smith has written five popular science books, including award-winning titles: Aliens and Other Worlds, Little Book, BIG Universe, When Galaxies Collide, Under the Stars: Astrophysics for Bedtime, and The Secret Life of Stars.
 She has performed in theatres across Australia, including her self-penned When Galaxies Collide tour in 2018 and live tours with Apollo moon walking astronauts Buzz Aldrin, Charlie Duke and Gene Cernan.